brycefisher/ephemerajs/README.md

 ## Advanced Usage

 You can also define your own custom callback transformations.
-Transformation functions receive one integer as a parameter.
+Transformation functions receive one float as a parameter.
 Behind the scenes, ephemera converts the UUID passed to the constructor into a floating point number between 0 and 1.
 The exact floating point value is determined by dividing the actual hex value by the total possible hex value.
 Ex: